Learn The Basics Of Making Money With Penny Stocks

 - How to open a trading account

-- How much a trading account is funded, on average
+- How much does a trading account need to be funded, on average

 - What types of basic orders can be placed

-Typically, these stocks are highly speculative with many companies not having significant operations.
+These types of stocks are highly speculative with many companies not having significant operations.
 Depending on the exchange – NASDAQ, NYSE, OTC – there may be little or no reporting criteria.
 However, due to the speculative nature, this generally entails higher levels of volatility.
-Therefore it opens up an opportunity for larger gains in a very short period of time compared to “blue-chip stocks“.
+Therefore it opens up an opportunity for larger gains in a very short period of time compared to “blue-chip stocks.”

 Now that we have the pleasantries out of the way and you know the risk/reward of penny stocks, if you’re still looking to trade, you’ll need to open an account.
 Make sure it’s with a broker that offers the ability to buy penny stocks.
-For this, we’ve found that it’s much easier to open an account with an online broker compared to traditional brokerage houses.
-That’s for 2 reasons.
+We’ve found that it’s much easier to open an account with an online broker than traditional brokerage houses.
+This is for 2 reasons.